Gemvision for desktop

 Dashboard access:For your phone, you can use Gemvision for desktop, the dashboard in your browser or the Mobile User app for your smartphone.
 Gemvision for desktop allows you to access the dashboard and works just like on a PC or laptop.
 Except for the fact that screen sharing is disabled.

-Android: Any phone/tablet that runs Android 22 or above.
+iOS Android: Any phone/tablet that runs Android 8.0 and above

 Gemvision for smart glass